Group of Carlson School students in La Boca

 • A-F grading

-• Priority will go to students who have 100+ credits.
+• Priority is equal among undergraduate and MACC students.
+However undergraduate students with 100+ credits will be prioritized over undergraduate students with <100 credits.
 If you are a student with alternative considerations, such as DRC accommodations for a reduced course load, please contact the Program Manager to discuss how we can support your application.

 • Students with a GPA below 2.0 will be conditionally accepted pending a conversation with the Program Manager about academic success